AlTimofeyev/pypalex/README.md

     - To confirm filetypes are images file types.

 ### ENVIRONMENT VARIABLES
-There are two optional environement variables that can be set by the user:
+There are two optional environment variables that can be set by the user:
 - `PYPALEX_CACHE_DIR`
 - `PYPALEX_CONFIG_DIR`